abbymapes/cs290-web-dev-portfolio/README.md

 Extra credit:
 - CSS styling
-- Complex image filter based on multiple inputs
+- Complex image filter based on multiple inputs and math calculations

 ### Impressions
+This assignment was a good introduction to web development and was helpful in setting up a basis of how we will do projects this semester.